 2. The Bismarck Model (e.g., Germany, Japan, Netherlands, France)

-Bismarck systems use employer-employee funded “sickness funds” that are nonprofit and tightly regulated.
-Insurance is mandatory, and coverage is universal.
+Bismarck systems use employer-employee funded "sickness funds" that are nonprofit and tightly regulated.
+Insurance is mandatory and universal.
 Funding comes from payroll contributions shared between workers and companies.

-- Employee benefits: All residents are enrolled in a regulated health insurance fund.
+- Employee benefits: All residents enroll in a regulated health insurance fund.
 Employees choose from competing nonprofit insurers, but the benefit package is standardized by law.
-There is almost no role for employer customization of core medical benefits.
+There's almost no role for employer customization of core medical benefits.

-- Employer role: Employers must pay a fixed percentage of payroll into the sickness fund, typically around 7-8% of gross wages.
-There is no flexibility to reduce this, but there is also no need to design a benefits plan.
+- Employer role: Employers pay a fixed percentage of payroll, usually 7–8% of wages.
+They can't reduce this, but they also don't need to design a benefits plan.
 Nonwage labor costs are fixed.

 - Compliance: High for payroll deduction accuracy, low for benefits administration.
-Employers do not manage health plan selection or wellness programs-these are handled by the sickness funds.
+Employers don't manage health plan selection or wellness programs—those are handled by the sickness funds.

 3. The National Health Insurance Model (e.g., Canada, South Korea, Taiwan)

-This is a hybrid: the government pays for care via taxes or a single public insurer, but the care itself is delivered by private providers.
-It creates a form of universal coverage without government employment of doctors.
+This is a hybrid: the government pays via taxes or a single public insurer, but care is delivered by private providers.
+It creates universal coverage without the government employing doctors.

 - Employee benefits: Medically necessary care is covered uniformly for all residents.
-Wait times can be a concern, leading some employers to offer private insurance for elective or expedited care.
+Wait times can be an issue, so some employers offer private insurance for elective or expedited care.

 - Employer role: Limited.
-In most such systems, employers pay a payroll tax that funds the public insurer.
-Supplemental private insurance is used for “extras” (e.g., private rooms, dental, vision) and is sometimes partly employer-subsidized.
+In most such systems, employers pay a payroll tax to fund the public insurer.
+Supplemental private insurance covers "extras" (e.g., private rooms, dental, vision) and is sometimes partly employer-subsidized.

 - Compliance: Straightforward payroll tax remittance; no need for ERISA-style plan documents.